Kachev032/dad-jokes/README.md

+# Dad Jokes
-# Welcome to the Dad Joke Generator app!
+Welcome to the Dad Joke Generator app!
 This simple web application fetches random dad jokes from the icanhazdadjoke.com API and displays them on your screen with a bit of animation.
 Get ready to enjoy some cheesy humor!

-# Table of Contents
+## Table of Contents
 - Getting Started
 - How to Use
 - Technologies Used